General Council of the University of St Andrews: Business Committee

-(a) The election of members shall be by Single Transferable Vote and shall take place every two years by a process of electronic voting agreed by the General Council in 2006 as revised in November 2011 and June 2014.
+(a) The election of members shall be by Single Transferable Vote and shall take place every two years by a process of electronic voting agreed by the general council in 2006 as revised in November 2011 and June 2014.

-(b) If a vacancy occurs in the membership of the Committee, either because a member has demitted office before their term has expired or because an insufficient number of candidates have stood for election, the committee may co-opt a new member to fill the vacancy, unless they be excluded by paragraph 3(c), and subject to their being approved at the next General Council meeting.
+(b) If a vacancy occurs in the membership of the committee, either because a member has demitted office before their term has expired or because an insufficient number of candidates have stood for election, the committee may co-opt a new member to fill the vacancy, unless they are excluded by paragraph 3(c), and subject to their being approved at the next General Council meeting.
 The combined number of elected and co-opted members shall not exceed twelve.
 Such a co-opted member shall serve until the next round of elections, when they shall be eligible to stand as a candidate.
-Should there be an election for Convener or Vice-convener during their period of service, a co-opted member of the Business Committee shall be eligible to participate as candidate, proposer or seconder, and they shall have a vote.
+Should there be an election for Convener or Vice-convener during their period of service, a co-opted member of the business committee shall be eligible to participate as a candidate, proposer or seconder, and they shall have a vote.